legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 So I just working around some issues building, for now instead of: trying to fix everything on the planet route first.
 Some bridges you just cross instead of trying to hammer every nail that is sticking up.
 People get mad at me if/when I even happen to mention it 'could be' a bug that is not ME(TM) ,

   Often then this happens,asking next lines;
   -did you fix it?
   -where is your patch(s)?
   -did you join the forumns and post it?
   -why didn't you post the error? then
   -why did  you mention it?
   -etc, etc, etc, etc. etc
    done!

 I will explain what it took later to do what, in more detail.
+It's very early to be chasing wabbits everywhere down holes!
 All bridges do not belong to me, nor is it my duty to go saying others bridges need work.
 I do not get paid to do that!